lsloan/mwrite-peer-review/docs/openshift-setup-and-deployment.md

 # OpenShift Setup and Deployment

-M-Write Peer Review is intended to be hosted using Docker containers, and comes with three Dockerfiles for the different parts of the application.
-They are:
+M-Write Peer Review uses container-based deployments and is intended to be hosted using Docker.
+It comes with three Dockerfiles for the different parts of the application.

+These are:
-- [dockerfiles/api.Dockerfile](dockerfiles/api.Dockerfile) -- The Django-based API (and legacy views, for now) hosted with [gunicorn](http://gunicorn.org/)
+- [dockerfiles/api.Dockerfile](dockerfiles/api.Dockerfile) -- The Django-based API served by [gunicorn](http://gunicorn.org/)
 - [dockerfiles/frontend.Dockerfile](dockerfiles/frontend.Dockerfile) -- A Vue.js SPA frontend hosted with Apache httpd
-- [dockerfiles/jobs.Dockerfile](dockerfiles/jobs.Dockerfile) -- A backend container for scheduled jobs (currently just review distribution)
+- [dockerfiles/jobs.Dockerfile](dockerfiles/jobs.Dockerfile) -- A backend container for scheduled jobs (currently, review distribution and automated backups to S3)

-With the proper build arguments (see [here](#build-configuration)) and runtime environment variables (see [here](#runtime-environment)), this app should be able to be run just using Docker; however, documentation for running M-Write Peer Review using the OpenShift Container Platform is also provided.
+With the proper build arguments (see [here](#build-configuration)) and runtime environment variables (see [here](#runtime-environment)), this app should be able to be run just using Docker; however, documentation for running M-Write Peer Review using the OpenShift Container Platform is also provided below.

 ## Build Configuration